Lebogang07/Calculator/README.md

 # Calculator
-Built a basic calculator using Python with TKinter.

 This is a simple GUI-based calculator built using Python and the Tkinter library.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, division and a combination of these operations.

 Features:
 Addition,